SAP/gigya-android-sdk/sdk-core/README.md

 });
 ```

-The showScreenSets method available parameters include:
-All parameters that the web screen-sets plugin can receive.
+The available parameters for the "showScreenSetts" method are the same as those for the webSDK, as described here: https://help.sap.com/docs/SAP_CUSTOMER_DATA_CLOUD/8b8d6fffe113457094a17701f63e3d6a/413a5b7170b21014bbc5a10ce4041860.html

 Optional Boolean fullScreen field which will force the displaying of the PluginFragment to fit into the screen.
 Customizing the look & feel of the PluginFragment is recommended.
 It can be done by simply copying the gigya_plugin_fragment.xml file from the SDKs source code to your application res/layout folder